You Want to Avoid Criticism?Use feedback instead avoiding it

-Aristotle is correct; if you try to hide away to avoid criticism you won’t get anywhere.
+Aristotle is correct; if you try to hide away to avoid criticism, you won’t get anywhere.
+However, a typical attempt to avoid criticism is not to be seen and heard – flying under the radar.
 But even by hiding, you could still face criticism.

 It’s better to have honest criticism than to give or receive false praise.
 At least you know where you stand!

-Criticism is seldom pleasant.
-It is usually bitter and hard to swallow.
-This also applies to constructive criticism but it brings us forward, it makes us better.
-Such kinds of criticism – in the sense of feedback – should not only be welcome but even encouraged.
+Criticism is usually bitter and hard to swallow.
+This also applies to constructive criticism, but it at least gets us ahead, it makes us better.
+Such kind of criticism – in the sense of feedback – should not only be welcome, but even encouraged.

-Some criticism is not a source of enlightenment.
-There are some people, who have an innate or learned tendency to focus solely on sore spots and not appreciate or see the potential in others.
-They can be very harsh and demotivating.
-The reasons are varied and often personal in nature.
-Often there are conflicts of interest that are not mentioned openly.
+Some criticism is also not meant as a source of joy.
+There are more or less friendly people who have an innate or instilled tendency to concentrate solely on sore points and decompose ideas.
+They can be very harsh and do not promote motivation.
+The reasons are different and often of a personal nature, why you don’t want to find anything good in your idea.
+Often there are conflicts of interest that are not openly mentioned.